 - Write one or two sentences demonstrating specific actions, behaviors, or tasks you performed to deal with the situation.
 What did you do to fix the problem?
 How did you overcome a challenge?
 Use concrete examples.

 - Write one sentence about what you learned from dealing with this situation.

 The question categories we outline below can potentially come up during your MMI interview.
-Though they are less common than the questions we outlined above, they also require some preparation.
+Though they are less common than the question categories we outlined above, they also require some preparation.
 Rule #1 – use the same techniques we outlined above when faced with a scenario, policy, or personal question in one of the stations we outline below.
-Your strategy does not change.
+Your strategy does not change, just the approach to the question.
 However, you should know what to expect in such stations, so let's dive in:

-Acting questions are exactly as they sound.
+are exactly as they sound.
 You will need to act out a scenario or a situation that will test your reactions to real-life dilemmas.
-At these stations, you will be given a prompt that describes a certain situation and once you enter the room (physically or virtually) you will be asked to begin acting as if the situation is actually happening.
+At these stations, you will be given a prompt that describes a certain situation, and once you enter the room (physically or virtually), you will be asked to begin acting as if the situation is really happening.

 Acting questions also test your ability to be tactful and socially aware, as scenarios you face can involve questions relating to public outbursts, domestic abuse, child neglect, and other types of negative social interactions.
 Though they are unpredictable, you must remember to stay collected and gather as much information as possible to find the best solution for the problem you are facing.
 Whether it is a disgruntled patient or a friend who is being physically abused by her boyfriend, you should demonstrate empathy, gather information, and act, if necessary.

 These types of questions are meant to assess your ability to problem-solve, strategize, and collaborate with others. may include drawing assignments, building assignments, or other task-based instruction.
 They may also include a debate.